 DCF Fair Value Target:

 Below please find a table outlining a discounted cash flow forecast for KO, in which we model out valuation assuming a variety of terminal growth rates.
-To summarize, we found that Coca Cola Co ranked in the 21th percentile in terms of potential gain offered.
-We should note, though, that all scenearios modelled for this stock suggest it is overvalued.
-As for the metrics that stood out in our discounted cash flow analysis of Coca Cola Co, consider:
+To summarize, we found that Coca Cola Co ranked in the 22th percentile in terms of potential gain offered.
+We should note, though, that the most conservative analysis suggests this stock will yield negative results -- and thus may be a potential short opportunity.
+The most interesting components of our discounted cash flow analysis for Coca Cola Co ended up being:

 Terminal Growth Rate in Free Cash Flow